g4eml/RP2040_OOK48_LCD/README.md

 3. Click Install
 4. Now search for 'TFT_eSPI' and find the TFT graphics library by Bodmer.
 5. Click Install
+6. Now search for 'SdFat - Adafruit Fork" and find the library by Bill Greiman.
+7. Click Install

 #### Downloading the Software.